subrina-eva/Data-Job-Market-Analysis/README.md

-# Excel Data Analytics Projects
+# Data Job Market and Salary Analysis
 A project demonstrates my Excel expertise in data analytics through dynamic dashboards and detailed analyses of salary trends and skills in the data industry.

 ## Salary Dashboard